Mormonism: Mainstream Mormon theology

 Mainstream Mormonism is defined by the leadership of the LDS Church which identifies itself as Christian.
 Members of the LDS Church consider their top leaders to be prophets and apostles, and are encouraged to accept their positions on matters of theology, while seeking confirmation of them through personal study of the Book of Mormon and the Bible.
 Personal prayer is encouraged as well.
 The LDS Church is by far the largest branch of Mormonism.
-It has continuously existed since the succession crisis of 1844 that split the Latter Day Saint movement after the death of founder Joseph Smith, Jr.
+It has continuously existed since the succession crisis of 1844 that split the Latter Day Saint movement after the death of founder Joseph Smith Jr.

 The LDS Church seeks to distance itself from other branches of Mormonism, particularly those that practice polygamy.

+Although, its doctrine on eternal marriages and sealing does still allow a man to be sealed and have eternal marriage with multiple women if he has received a sealing clearance; a woman may only be sealed to one man, and must receive a cancellation of that sealing before being sealed to another man.
 The church maintains a degree of orthodoxy by excommunicating or disciplining its members who take positions or engage in practices viewed as apostasy.
 For example, the LDS Church excommunicates members who practice polygamy or who adopt the beliefs and practices of Mormon fundamentalism.